The Group as a whole:

 Mary AnnOne of the girls from Barracks 14.
-She can

 Finn's mother, a former NASA rocket scientist.
 She's initially skeptical of her son's nighttime activities, but eventually becomes an ally of the Kingdom Keepers, providing rides to and from the parks when required and helping them decode messages and solve riddles.

 - Badass Bookworm: Before Finn was born she was an actual rocket scientist and when Brainwashed by the Overtakers in Book 5, she manages to break free of the mind control just long enough to trip Maleficent to buy her son time to get away.